MaastrichtU-IDS/best-practices/docs/fair-principles.md

 ---
-id: fair-principals
+id: fair-principles
-title: FAIR principals
+title: FAIR principles
 ---

+The FAIR (Findable, Accessible, Interoperable, Reusable) Guiding Principles are intended to facilitate the discovery and reuse of data, not only for people, but for machines.
+Read the full paper [here](https://www.nature.com/articles/sdata201618).

 ## Findable 🔎